-60 Photography Tips
+60 Photography Tips!

 2. Learn how to use Google!
 Google can help you find almost anything.
 The internet is so full of "How To's".
+YouTube is also a great source to learn from.

 3. Don't stay on auto mode too long.
 Learn manual mode for more control.